Channel sounding

-Channel sounding is a technique that evaluates the radio environment for wireless communication, especially MIMO systems.
+Channel sounding is a technique that evaluates a radio environment for wireless communication, especially MIMO systems.
 Because of the effect of terrain and obstacles, wireless signals propagate in multiple paths (the multipath effect).
-To minimize or use the multipath effect, engineers use channel sounding to process the multidimensional spatial-temporal signal and estimate channel characteristics.
+To minimize or use the multipath effect, engineers use channel sounding to process the multidimensional spatial–temporal signal and estimate channel characteristics.
 This helps simulate and design wireless systems.

 Motivation & applications

 Mobile radio communication performance is significantly affected by the radio propagation environment.
 Blocking by buildings and natural obstacles creates multiple paths between the transmitter and the receiver, with different time variances, phases and attenuations.
 In a single-input, single-output (SISO) system, multiple propagation paths can create problems for signal optimization.
 However, based on the development of multiple input, multiple output (MIMO) systems, it can enhance channel capacity and improve QoS.
 In order to evaluate effectiveness of these multiple antenna systems, a measurement of the radio environment is needed.
 Channel sounding is such a technique that can estimate the channel characteristics for the simulation and design of antenna arrays.